GTmetrix Performance Blog

 Access all Screen Resolutions by: 1.
 Selecting “Chrome”; 2.
 Selecting your Screen Resolution.

-You can leave Device Pixel Ration (DPR) as blank (default) or set it to 1.
+You can leave Device Pixel Ratio (DPR) as blank (default) or set it to 1.

 More Usage Scenarios